-- By mutual agreement the employee can work for 10 days during adoption leave though they are not obliged to do so. - They will receive payment for the number of hours worked without it affecting the SAP or adoption leave entitlement. - The employee will remain on adoption leave during this period. - The payment rate will be the existing rate of pay.
+- By mutual agreement the employee can work for 10 days during adoption leave though they are not obliged to do so. - They will receive payment for the number of hours worked without it affecting the SAP or adoption leave entitlement.
+Please inform HR Services Traded Payroll team of any KIT days including dates and times worked via traded@derbyshire.gov.uk - The employee will remain on adoption leave during this period. - The payment rate will be the existing rate of pay.
 The employee will only be paid for the time worked.
 If they attend work for 1 hour this will count as 1 KIT day.